-I’m veering slightly off niche for this post, but after spending six months in an all-consuming fog of nausea and exhaustion it feels a bit weird to me not to say anything about it!
-I’m not planning on becoming a mummy blogger any time soon, but I did feel that I wanted to share support, resources and perhaps a tiny bit of hope for anyone going through extreme pregnancy sickness.
+I’m veering slightly off niche for this post, but after spending six months in an all-consuming fog of nausea and exhaustion it feels a bit weird for me not to say anything about it.
+I also wanted to share support, resources and perhaps a tiny bit of hope for anyone going through extreme pregnancy sickness – it’s one of the hardest things I’ve ever had to go through and an extremely lonely place to be.
 Here are my tips on how to survive Hyperemesis Gravidarum.

 *Disclaimer: This article contains the odd affiliate link, any purchases you make are unaffected but I may receive a small commission at no extra cost to you to help me keep this blog running – thanks.